ucb-bar/midas/README.md

 ### MIDAS Software Driver

 To take control of FPGA simulation, the software driver is suppposed to be written in C++ by the users.
-The simplest way to write is use `peek`, `poke`, `step` functions as in Chisel testers.
+The simplest way to write is use `peek`, `poke`, `step`, `expect` functions as in Chisel testers.
 The first step is write a virtual class shared by emulation and various platforms.
 This is a software driver for GCD (e.g. in `GCD.h`) by inheriting `simif_t` as an example:
 ```c++
 #include "simif.h"